Gattocrucco/lsqfitgp/docs/copula.rst

 ================

-The `copula` submodule provides classes to define probability distributions and parametrize them such that the joint distribution of the parameters is Normal.
+The `copula` submodule provides classes to define probability distributions and reparametrize them such that the joint distribution is Normal.
 This is useful to define priors for the hyperparameters of a Gaussian process, but can also be used on its own.

-To define a variable, use one of the subclasses of `Distr` listed :ref:`below
-<families>`.
-Combine the variables together by using them as parameters to other
-variables, or by putting them in a `gvar.BufferDict`.
-See `makedict` and `Distr` for details.
+To define a variable, use one of the subclasses of `Distr` listed under :ref:`families`.
+Combine the variables together to define a model by putting them in a `Copula` object.
+See `Distr` for examples.

+These objects can also interoperate with the similar mechanism provided by `gvar.BufferDict`.
+See `makedict`.

 ..  note::